Get Relief from Back Pain in San Marcos Today!

 arrow icon

-Acute back pain typically lasts a few days to weeks and is often related to muscle strain, injury, or a temporary condition.
+Acute back pain typically lasts a few days to weeks and is often related to muscle strain, acute injury, or a temporary condition.
 Chronic back pain persists for more than three months and can be caused by underlying conditions such as disc degeneration, nerve damage, or arthritis.

 Can lifestyle changes help manage back pain?